 International network

 DNB has been involved in the NGFS since its inception in December 2017.
 Other pioneers include the central banks and supervisory authorities from China, Germany, France, Mexico, Singapore, the United Kingdom and Sweden.
-Today, more than 100 central banks, supervisory authorities and organisations from around the world have joined the NGFS.
-In 2022, Ravi Menon of the Monetary Authority of Singapore (MAS) succeeded ECB Executive Board Member and former DNB Executive Board Member Frank Elderson as the Chair of the NGFS.
+Today, 140 central banks, supervisory authorities and organisations from around the world have joined the NGFS.
+Sabine Mauderer of the Deutsche Bundesbank serves as the network’s third Chair, succeeding Ravi Menon (Monetary Authority of Singapore) and ECB Executive Board Member and former DNB Executive Board Member Frank Elderson.
 Banque de France is in charge of the secretariat.

 NGFS members